 What does blended learning have to do with digital teamwork?

-easily (without technical knowledge)
+easily (without technical prior knowledge)

-create it yourself (without relying on third parties).
+independently (without relying on third parties).

 Role distribution in digital teamwork